-User experience focuses more generally on a user’s perception of your app, focusing on the emotions that it evokes and all their important behavioural details before, during and after using the app.
+User experience focuses more generally on a user’s perception of your app, focusing on the emotions that it evokes and all their important behavioral details before, during and after using the app.

 1. Set your objectives

 The most important step of usability testing is to work out what you would like your goals to be.
-What is the hypothesis that you would like to check out with your usability test?
+What is the hypothesis that you would like to check out with your mobile testing?

 Remember that setting clear objectives will lead to measurable and useful results.
 The biggest mistake in usability testing is to ask your test users to download the app and to give their feedback about what they think about it.
 You need to have clear tasks for them to complete which are well-defined and actionable.

 Well-defined tasks: If your product is a food delivery app, set your users the task of ordering a specific type of food from a given restaurant.
 Watch how your users perform the tasks and ask about any blockers or stumbling blocks.
-Remember, that in real-life, if users encounter such blockers, they may get immediately discouraged and might even abandon your app for that of a competitor.
+Remember, that in real-life, if users encounter such blockers, they may get immediately discouraged and might even remove the app from their mobile device to favor your competition.

 The importance of raw tasks: Remember not to provide your users with any directions or suggestions that are likely to influence their answers.
 Giving hints will prevent you from understanding how users truly interact with your app.
 You also won’t be able to see their thought process in action as they work to complete your goals.

 One of the biggest challenges in running an effective testing process is the adequate preparation of materials for testing.
 Remember that the methods of testing will always differ depending on the case.